keyban-io/sdk-js/packages/sdk-react/README.md

 ## Key Features

 - **TypeScript Support**: Fully typed for safer and more efficient development.
-- **Flexible Storage**: `KeybanLocalStorage` is provided as the default storage for user data.
-Additional storage options will be available in future updates.
 - **Blockchain Support**: Currently supports Polygon's Amoy testnet (Mainnet coming soon).
 - **Error Handling**: Built-in support for `react-error-boundary` for graceful error handling.
 - **Suspense Compatibility**: Supports React's Suspense API for loading asynchronous data seamlessly.